basil-conto/swiper/README.md

 [![MELPA Stable](https://stable.melpa.org/packages/counsel-badge.svg)](https://stable.melpa.org/#/counsel)

-`ivy-mode` ensures that any Emacs command using `completing-read-function` uses ivy for completion.
+`ivy-mode` ensures that any Emacs command using `completing-read-function` uses Ivy for completion.

-Counsel takes this further, providing versions of common Emacs commands that are customised to make the best use of Ivy.
-For example, `counsel-find-file` has some additional keybindings.
+Counsel takes this further, providing versions of common Emacs commands that are customized to make the best use of Ivy.
+For example, `counsel-find-file` has some additional key bindings.
 Pressing
 <kbd>DEL</kbd> will move you to the parent directory.

 Enabling `counsel-mode` remaps built-in Emacs functions that have